dlschwartz/cv/e-digitalResearch.md

-- Responsible for adapting the factoid prosopography model to TEI XML (on data model, see [article in the Journal of the TEI](https://journals.openedition.org/jtei/3979)), [TEI XML schema customization](https://github.com/srophe/spear/tree/main/documentation/Schema), encoding data, training contributing researchers, and editing and cleaning data.
+- Responsible for adapting the factoid prosopography model to TEI XML (on data model, see [article in the Journal of the TEI](https://journals.openedition.org/jtei/3979)), [TEI XML schema customization](https://github.com/srophe/spear/tree/main/documentation/Schema), encoding data, training contributing researchers, and editing and cleaning data, and rendering TEI data into RDF.

 #### The Syriac Gazetteer
 William L. Potter and David A. Michelson, eds., Daniel L. Schwartz, assoc. ed.